-Data for analytics The continued quest for perfect quality and good capacity utilization for complex products processed in a mix means semiconductor companies need to figure out a way to continuously improve.
+The continued quest for perfect quality and good capacity utilization for complex products processed in a mix means semiconductor companies need to figure out a way to continuously improve.
 Knock-on impacts of each step are often not readily apparent.
-Single-device processing requires detailed device-specific data to correlate and use in analytical efforts.

-Single-device tracking as MES capability Track and trace The term is track and trace; companies need to do both to deliver the information customers demand while using capacity efficiently.
+Single-device processing requires detailed devicespecific data to correlate and use in analytical efforts.
+Single-device tracking as MES capability ۲ Track and trace The term is track and trace; companies need to do both to deliver the information customers demand while using capacity efficiently.
 MES has always been the system for track and trace and work-in-process (WIP) management; it was the original purpose.
 Yet, most MES cannot be used to model and track individual die on the wafer and individual devices rapidly through every step of the assembly and test process.
 The combination of tracking to allow unique processing per device and MES for dispatching and control delivers a whole new level of capability to semiconductor manufacturers.
 However, most MES are not equipped to handle this volume of data and transactions.
 It would take most manufacturing execution systems minutes, not milliseconds, to process data from each transaction for every device in a lot.
-High-performance engine Fortunately, today's high-speed computing methods offer a breakthrough approach.
-Anytime a parent lot needs to break into 50 or more child transactions, a high-performance engine (HPE) will be more effective.
+Fortunately, today's high-speed computing methods offer a breakthrough approach.
+Anytime a parent lot High-performance engine tive.
 HPE uses bulk, not sequential, data writing.
 This enables thousands of transactions in the database using stored procedures.
-To avoid unduly slowing down the application, HPE performs these bulk writes to the database, not on the application server.
+To avoid unduly slowing down the application, HPE needs to break into 50 or more child transactions, a high-performance engine (HPE) will be more effecperforms these bulk writes to the database, not on the application server.
 Keeping writes at the database minimizes network chatter and keeps speed high.
 It can write database actions, parameters, statements or values.
 HPE starts parent and child lots at the same time for a two-level lot start and release.
-There are two possibilities for launching a lot in HPE: - Start assuming there will be single-device processing in child lots and tracking each one from the start. - Start all homogeneous in bulk for faster processing when all lots in a container have the same attributes.
+There are two possibilities for launching a lot in HPE: - Start assuming there will be single-device processing in child lots and tracking each one from the start. - 2.
+Start all homogeneous in bulk for faster processing when all lots in a container have the same attributes.

 Figure 7.
 Standard speed of two-level start transaction comparison.

-White Paper - Single-device tracking for semiconductors MES needs for single-device tracking Semiconductor MES needs an array of specific functions to address single-device tracking.
-These include: HPE: For rapid processing of many transactions simultaneously configured for semiconductor tracking needs.
+Siemens Digital Industries Software MES needs for single-device tracking Semiconductor MES needs an array of specific functions to address single-device tracking.
+These include: ( HPE: For rapid processing of many transactions simultaneously configured for semiconductor tracking needs.
 Two-level dispatching: Two-level lot starts for parent and child lots that recognize the relationship between work order and quantity of lots.